softrunapp/divider-edit-text/README.md

 # Divider EditText
-Divider EditText is an EditText for separating letters.
+Divider EditText is an EditText for separating letters in android application.

 ## Preview
 <div>